ZephrFish/NessusPreFlight/README.md

 # Nessus PreFlight

 **Use at your own risk, this project is in Alpha**
+If there are any suggestions or bugs(please submit a pull request and try to fix them, 'cause that's how collaborative coding works!)

 ## Description
 Nessus Preflight(NPF) Check for local and remote systems, Yes it is very hacky code but it works ok :).
 This script essentially will do local checks on a windows system or on a remote system, sets the reg keys required for nessus to do its magic!